combinat::countingFunctions – counting functions

 combinat::countingFunctions::multiset(counting function f)

-Assuming that f counts the objects of a combinatorial class math, this returns the counting function for the multisets of objects of math.
+Assuming that f counts the objects of a combinatorial class , this returns the counting function for the multisets of objects of .

-Assuming that f counts the algebra generators of a graded free commutative algebra math, this returns the Hilbert series math of math.
+Assuming that f counts the algebra generators of a graded free commutative algebra , this returns the Hilbert series of .
 The same property holds for the enveloping algebra of a Lie algebra.

 Same complexity as "mult2".